sarielhp/approx_ch_2d/README.md

 #### Low level comments

 - For the CH computation, the version provided should be good enough, but it is definitely not super robust.
-The Delaunay triangulation package seems to provide a more robust implementation.
+The Delaunay triangulation package seems to provide a more robust implementation if this becomes relevant.

+- To improve the running time, one can precompute the convex-hull of all the points, and then use extreme queries to figure out what is the next point to add, instead of the current linear scan approach.

+- The approach used here is probably from this paper:

+[[https://link.springer.com/article/10.1007/s00453-007-9067-9][Practical Methods for Shape Fitting and Kinetic Data Structures using Coresets]]